Under the fire, U.S. officials say monkeypox can still be stopped - ExBulletin

 An additional 780,000 shots sent to the state this week were delayed by transportation and regulatory hurdles.
 They sat in a Danish storage for several weeks when US regulators completed inspection and certification of manufactured facilities.

-California Senator Scott Wiener, a member of the California Legislative LGBTQ Caucus, called the additional vaccine “important.”
+California Senator Scott WienerBelonging to the California Legislative LGBTQ Caucus, has called the additional vaccine “important.”
 But he added: “Of course, that’s not enough.
 We know that millions more doses will occur from the rest of the year to next year.”

 The Georgia Department of Health did not have to postpone the second dose, but spokeswoman Nancy Nidam said: Every time the health department or other provider opens an appointment or slot at an event, they are picked up in just a few minutes. “

-Associated Press writer Andrew Selsky of Salem, Oregon and Mike Stobbe of New York contributed to the story.
+Associated Press writers Andrew Selsky of Salem, Oregon and Mike Stobbe of New York contributed to the story.

 Sources